Samuel Isaac Joseph Schereschewsky

-Samuel Isaac Joseph Schereschewsky (pronounced skĕr-ĕs-kūs'kĭ 施約瑟; 6 May 1831 – 15 October 1906), also known as Joseph Schereschewsky, was the Anglican Bishop of Shanghai, China, from 1877 to 1884.
+Samuel Isaac Joseph Schereschewsky (Note: The actual Polish surname is Szereszewski.) (pronounced skĕr-ĕs-kūs'kĭ 施約瑟; 6 May 1831 – 15 October 1906), also known as Joseph Schereschewsky, was the Anglican Bishop of Shanghai, China, from 1877 to 1884.
 He founded St. John's University, Shanghai, in 1879.

 Early years

 Schereschewsky was born in Tauroggen, Russian Lithuania, on 6 May 1831.
 He appears to have been named for his father.
 His mother was Rosa Salvatha.
 Orphaned as a young boy, it is speculated he was raised by a half-brother who was a timber merchant in good circumstance.
 Having shown himself to be a promising student, he was given the best education available and it was his family's intention that he become a rabbi.
 From the time he left his brother's house at 15, he was obliged to support himself as a tutor and as a glazier.
 It was at the rabbinical school in Zhytomyr that he was given a copy of the New Testament in Hebrew which had been produced by the London Society for Promoting Christianity amongst the Jews.
 The study of that gradually convinced him that in Jesus the Messianic prophecies of the Old Testament and the age-long hopes of his people had been fulfilled.
 At the age of 19 years, he went to Germany where he studied for a year or more at Frankfurt and for two years at the University of Breslau.
 To his fluency in Yiddish, Polish and Russian he added German, which he spoke like a native for the rest of his life.